Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

 The recently dead.
 It’s a bad career move to die.
-It used to be a pretty good move if you could just die right away.
+It used to be a pretty good move if you could just die the right way.
 It’s no longer an option.
 Every third semester I teach a class called “Techniques of Poetry.”
-The idea is to generate ideas from a batch of texts.
+The idea is to generate writing from a batch of texts.
 I’m teaching Jack Gilbert next week.
-I’ve taught Lucia Perillo, Mary Oliver, Ted Kooser, Billy Collins, what I call “plain speaking” poets.
+I’ve taught Lucia Perillo, Mary Oliver, Ted Kooser, Billy Collins, what I call “plain-speaking” poets.
 Last time I did some really fancy people, and these are the people I think right now are being ignored.
 These are all graduate students, and none of them had read more than a few anthology pieces.
-Robert Lowell, John Berryman, Elizabeth Bishop, Randall Jarrell.
-You know, everyone had read “The Death of the Ball Turret Gunner,” which is a great anti-war poem, but nobody had read “The Woman at the Washington Zoo;” no one had read “Two Children;” nobody had read any of those amazing Jarrell poems; and especially, nobody had read any of Jerrell’s criticism.
+Robert Lowell, John Berryman, Elizabeth Bishop, and Randall Jarrell.
+You know, everyone had read “The Death of the Ball Turret Gunner,” which is a great anti-war poem, but nobody had read “The Woman at the Washington Zoo”; no one had read “Two Children”; nobody had read any of those amazing Jarrell poems; and, especially, nobody had read any of Jerrell’s criticism.
 Oh, man.
 The best, the best critic of modern poetry and mid-century American poetry.
-But then Berryman, most folks have no idea how to contend with The Dream Songs, you can’t get 77 Dream Songs anymore you have to get the whole Dream Songs and that’s one big pile o’ dream songs.
+But then Berryman, most folks have no idea how to contend with The Dream Songs, you can’t get 77 Dream Songs anymore, you have to get the whole Dream Songs and that’s one big pile o’ dream songs.
 And it’s hard to read that many of them—you start to develop dream song calluses.
 They had two weeks to get ready for Berryman, but reading 270-plus of the damn things just wore them out, so they had a hard time and Berryman’s book turned out to be the book that did them in.
 They loved Bishop.
 And Lowell, who’s problematic, but you’ve got to read Lowell, at least Life Studies and For the Union Dead, but I like the stuff before that.
-I like The Mills of the Kavanaughts; I like that longish poem in rhymed couplets and iambic pentameter, almost lock-step iambic pentameter, “Falling Asleep Over the Aeneid”—just some of the sentences in that poem are to die for.
+I like The Mills of the Kavanaughs; I like that longish poem in rhymed couplets and iambic pentameter, almost lock-step iambic pentameter, “Falling Asleep Over the Aeneid”—just some of the sentences in that poem are to die for.

 And even my own teacher, Robert Hugo, who you’d think people would want to go to—especially, in my case, my own studies—because they’re sort of plugged into that lineage, but not really.
 That’s too bad.
 I don’t think his poems are going to go away.
 They’re going to stay with us.
 If you go to his selected or collected, the first poem, “Trout,” is amazing.
-It’s actually almost perfectly syncopated, almost like the tail of the trout is slow water.
+It’s actually almost perfectly syncopated, almost like the tail of the trout in slow water.
 The rhymes are there and then not there, there again.
 It’s a poem about identity.
 That’s why the speaker screams at the end and sends that trout off to oblivion, because it’s like suddenly beholding your own self.
 That poem’s about poetry, about recognition, about where you get to digging deeply in language and your own imagination.
-And you can gob to some terrifying and miraculous places when you do.
+And you can get to some terrifying and miraculous places when you do.
 His whole aesthetic is summed up in that poem.

 DODD